SimchaTeich/Microcorruption/15 - Bangalore/README.md

 ***First attempt:***

-It is very clear here that the return value can and should be overridden.
+It is very clear here that the return value can and should be overridden.<br />
 But, there is no function in the code segment that can open the door.
-Not even the well-known `INT`.
+Not even the well-known `INT`.<br />
 So we will have to inject a code that opens the door and jump to it.

 If we investigate in another challenge what the `INT` function does with the parameter 0x7f, we find that the actual code that opens the door looks like this: